 Victor D. Rosenthal, Founder and Chief Scientific Officer.
 USA

 Victor D. Rosenthal, MD, PhD, is a medical doctor, has a PhD in epidemiology, is a specialist in internal medicine and infectious diseases, is certified in infection prevention and control, and is certified in programs of clinical effectiveness from Harvard University.
-He is a Research Associate Professor at the Division of Epidemiology, Department of Public Health, at the University of Miami Miller School of Medicine.
-He is a member of the Florida Department of Health’s Priority Area Workgroup for Transmissible and Emerging Diseases, U.S.A.
-He is the Founder and Chief Scientific Officer of the International Nosocomial Infection Control Consortium (INICC) Foundation, a 501(c)(3) organization from the U.S.A., that is a non-profit research center that focuses on surveillance, prevention, and control of healthcare-associated infections in low- and middle-income countries.
+He is a Research Associate Professor at the Department of Public Health Sciences, at the University of Miami Miller School of Medicine, Miami, Fl, US.
+He is a member of the Florida Department of Health’s Priority Area Workgroup for Transmissible and Emerging Diseases, Fl, US.
+He is the Founder and Chief Scientific Officer of the International Nosocomial Infection Control Consortium (INICC) Foundation, a 501(c)(3) organization from the U.S.A. that is a non-profit research center that focuses on surveillance, prevention, and control of healthcare-associated infections in low- and middle-income countries.
 In this role, he has been leading trials since 2002 with over 2,500 researchers in hundreds of cities in 51 countries in Asia, Africa, Eastern Europe, Latin America, and the Middle East.

-He is the author of 390 scientific publications and book chapters, of which 133 are indexed at the U.S. National Library of Medicine of the National Institute of Health, Pubmed.
-According to Google Scholar, he has 16,206 total citations, and his h-index is 61.
-According to Research Gate, his total research interest is higher than that of 99% of the researchers on ResearchGate.
+He is the author of 403 scientific publications and book chapters https://www.inicc.org/site/scientific-publications/, of which 144 https://pubmed.ncbi.nlm.nih.gov/?term=rosenthal%20vd are indexed at the U.S. National Library of Medicine of the National Institute of Health, PubMed.
+According to Google Scholar, he has 20,800 total citations, and his h-index is 65 https://scholar.google.com/citations?user=AZzzMK8AAAAJ&hl=en.
 He has been honored with ten major international awards for excellence, four of which were granted in the U.S., such as the Blue Ribbon Award, the Best International Abstract Award, the Award for Publication Excellence, granted by the Association for Professionals in Infection Control and Epidemiology of America, and the SHEA William Jarvis Award, awarded by the Society for Hospital Epidemiology of America.

 Profile: https://med.miami.edu/faculty/victor-rosenthal-md?